avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 #### `RegisterSubnetValidatorTx`

-After a `ConvertSubnetTx` has been accepted for a Subnet, all new validators for the Subnet must be added by using a `RegisterSubnetValidatorTx`.
+After a `ConvertSubnetTx` has been accepted for a Subnet, new validators for the Subnet must be added by using a `RegisterSubnetValidatorTx`.
 The specification of this transaction is:

 ```golang
 type RegisterSubnetValidatorTx struct {